Richard Gallo (performance artist)

-He was known as “Lemon Boy" for his use of lemons as props.
+He was known as "Lemon Boy" for his use of lemons as props.

 Early life

-Gallo was born in the Kensington section of Brooklyn New York.
+Gallo was born on November 18, 1946, in the Kensington section of Brooklyn New York.
 He studied advertising, theater, and art studio at Pratt Institute from 1964-1968.
 While at Pratt he became close friends with fellow student Robert Wilson and performed in several of his early productions including The King of Spain (1969), The Life and Times of Sigmund Freud (1969), Deafman Glance (1970) and The Life and Times of Joseph Stalin (1973).

 Career

 Beginning in 1968, while still a student at Pratt, Gallo enlisted the help of several peers, including Alan Sigman and Robert Ippolito, to assist him in staging public performances.
 Many of the earliest performances were held at Grand Army Plaza in Manhattan.
 Often these performances would be interrupted by the police, which usually ended with a summons or arrest for not having a permit for exhibition.
 On one occasion, after refusing to break character when approached by the police, he was detained and spent several days in Bellevue Hospital.
-Gallo described the typical arc of his performances: “The crowd would build up and then the traffic would slow to see what was happening.
+Gallo described the typical arc of his performances: "The crowd would build up and then the traffic would slow to see what was happening.
 Then the police would show up.
 When I heard the siren I knew the show was over.
-It was a good ending.”
+It was a good ending."

 Other performance locations included: Van Cleef & Arpels, Harry Winston, Tiffany & Co., Peck & Peck, and the steps and forecourt of the main branch of the New York Public Library.

-Around this same time,1971 to 1972, Gallo could often be found in the back room of Max's Kansas City amongst other habitués of the New York City art scene, including Warhol superstars Holly Woodlawn and Candy Darling, as well as influential writers such as Rene Ricard, and Glenn O'Brien.
+Around this same time, from 1971 to 1972, Gallo could often be found in the back room of Max's Kansas City amongst other habitués of the New York City art scene, including Warhol superstars Holly Woodlawn and Candy Darling, as well as influential writers such as Rene Ricard, and Glenn O'Brien.